Project

 Actions #8

-Updated by James H over 8 years ago
+Updated by James H about 9 years ago

 i run our redmine on a non-public network and would like to use this feature, but for our use case, we would need to be able to specify which projects would have this enabled or disabled.
 Most of our users are not "power" users (do not know html) and so only a limited number of projects would get this setting enabled.